 A limited number of teaching opportunities are sometimes available for MA students in the Communication Department.
-Typically, students will teach Presentational Speaking (CMMU 2101) or act as teaching assistants (TAs) for Fundamentals of Communication (CMMU 1011), although students may teach other classes according to their expertise and Departmental needs.
+Typically, students will teach Presentational Speaking or Business and Professional Speaking courses or act as Teaching Assistants (TAs) for Fundamentals of Communication, although students may teach other classes according to their expertise and Departmental needs.
 The pay is variable depending on the assignment.
-Although every effort will be made to provide teaching opportunities for students, they are not guaranteed and are dependent on the instructional needs of the Department.
+Although every effort will be made to provide teaching opportunities for MA students, they are not guaranteed and are dependent on the instructional needs of the Department.
 The graduate program committee meets in April to make TA assignments for the following academic year based on the requirements and procedures outlined below.

 - BA in Communication or related field

-- Demonstrated academic achievement and maintenance of satisfactory progress toward completion of the degree, including receiving an A or A- in all UCD Communication classes
+- Demonstrated academic achievement and maintenance of satisfactory progress toward completion of the degree, including receiving an A or A- in all CU Denver Communication classes

 - Attendance at training workshops, pedagogy meetings, and orientation sessions

 A letter of interest and qualifications for teaching assistantships must be submitted to the Director of Graduate Studies by February 1 for consideration for teaching in the following academic year.
 The application should include detailed letter of interest and qualifications.

 Selection of TAs

 If there are more eligible students interested in teaching than there are positions, or if there are fewer applicants than needed, the graduate committee will select the students from the eligible applicants following a conversation with the Chair regarding teaching needs.
 Criteria used in selecting from among the eligible applicants include: seniority in the program, academic achievement, aspirations to remain in academe, and prior experience related to course content areas.
 Preference will be given to TAs with prior teaching experience.
 However, teaching assignments will generally be limited to no more than two years.
 The committee also strives to designate one slot for an incoming teaching assistant each year.